Written by Aaron Pritz

-Those that have worked in both within an organization may also believe that they should have an 80% mutual goal: to protect information.
-However, many organizations find that these are both two fields with moving target expectations and much uncertainty.
-The practitioner will often find that there is misalignment in goals that can cause dangerous and sometimes passionate conflict.
+Those who have worked within an organization may also believe that they should have an 80% mutual goal: to protect information.
+However, many organizations find that these are both fields with moving target expectations and much uncertainty.
+The practitioner often finds misalignment in goals that can cause dangerous and sometimes passionate conflict.

 You can find numerous definitions of privacy and security in many reputable resources.
-In my own simple terms, I would define the two as:
+In simple terms, I would define the two as:

 Privacy: Making sure personally identifiable information is collected, used, and shared with necessity and purpose and only accessible via the appropriate people.

-Security: Ensuring information is secure only to those that need access, available at the times it is needed, and free of any unauthorized manipulation.
+Security: Ensuring information is secure only to those needing access, available when needed, and free of any unauthorized manipulation.

-So – if protecting information is theoretically a united common goal, why are information security and privacy leaders and professionals not always holding hand singing kumbaya?
+So – if protecting information is a common united goal, why are information security, privacy leaders, and professionals not always holding hands singing kumbaya?
 In some extreme cases, they aren’t communicating openly and even oppose each other’s agenda.
 The partnership (or lack thereof) can start to erode as information security groups start to pursue monitoring of potential human-driven activity involving theft of data (and usually not communicating it well).

-Detecting bad things sounds great and necessary to people who know that bad things are bad and should be punished.
+Detecting bad things sounds excellent and necessary to people who know that bad things are bad and should be punished.
 However, the feeling of being watched can be scary – even sometimes to those that believe they have nothing to hide.
-Fears can be stoked by fiction, fact, current or historic events.
+Fears can be stoked by fiction, fact, or current or historical events.

-Fiction: In George Orwell’s 1984, “Big Brother” created an invasive police state where human behavior was monitored and individuals had no since of individual privacy and were forced to live in fear.
+Fiction: In George Orwell’s 1984, “Big Brother” created an invasive police state where human behavior was monitored, and individuals had no sense of individual privacy and were forced to live in fear.

-Fact in Historic Events: Many privacy professionals and historians draw correlations between European countries with the strictest privacy laws to be those that were most oppressed in World War II and resulting subsequent governmental/state fallouts.
+Fact in Historical Events: Many privacy professionals and historians draw correlations between European countries with the strictest privacy laws to be those most oppressed in World War II and subsequent governmental/state fallouts.

 Current State Events: Governmental-driven intelligence programs and classified information revealed by individuals who are revered as both traitors and heroes (depending on your perspective and country of origin) can be interpreted as surveillance or “overreach,” as more and more evidence unveils that this may be true (for countries like US, China, and Russia to start)

-The “fear of fear” and sense of personal intrusion is not irrational.
+The “fear of fear” and sense of personal intrusion are not irrational.
 Hearing legitimate stories of government overreach and corporate data mishandling should not be taken lightly.
-However, this has permeated into businesses and information security capabilities with the same send of paranoia and assumed malevolence.
+However, this has permeated businesses and information security capabilities with the same send of paranoia and assumed malevolence.

-Ultimately, it is due to a lack of stakeholders (and lawyers) uniting to prioritize key principles necessary to work though all of the rhetoric that has led to some detection capabilities being viewed as an infringement of privacy.
+Ultimately, it is due to a lack of stakeholders (and lawyers) uniting to prioritize critical principles necessary to work through all of the rhetoric that has led to some detection capabilities being viewed as an infringement of privacy.

-- SSL Interception: 70%+ of internet traffic is encrypted (envision a website that starts with https://…).
-If 70% of traffic internal and external to a company can’t be seen by anyone, there is no way to know if bad things are happening.
+- SSL Interception: 70%+ of internet traffic is encrypted (envision a website that starts with HTTPS://…).
+If no one can see 70% of traffic internal and external to a company, there is no way to know if bad things are happening.
 SSL interception is merely a way to look into encrypted network traffic for bad things.
-In most cases, personal things like banking, health, and other personal website interactions are “whitelisted” or excluded from monitoring.
+In most cases, personal stuff like banking, health, and other personal website interactions are “whitelisted” or excluded from monitoring.

-- Full Packet Capture really just means that things that are done on a corporate network get recorded/saved for analysis of threat detection if needed or by threat analysis/detection tools.
+- Full Packet Capture means that things done on a corporate network get recorded/saved for threat detection analysis if needed or by threat analysis/detection tools.

-So – going back to the unified goal that all companies need to do a better job protecting data/information, it begins to become a bit silly to expect to protect information without being able to capture it, see it, and analyze it.
-A good analogy would be a gas station with a security camera system that is not allowed to attach a lens to the camera or record any of the footage after the gas station has had numerous robberies and active threats of more robberies.
+So – going back to the unified goal that all companies need to do a better job protecting data/information, it becomes a bit silly to expect to protect information without being able to capture it, see it, and analyze it.
+A good analogy would be a gas station with a security camera system that cannot attach a lens to the camera or record any footage after the gas station has had numerous robberies and active threats of more robberies.

 Ultimately, information security and privacy professionals need to home in on the core goal of protecting from unauthorized disclosure/compromise of information and figure out the most effective ways to accomplish this across all control perspectives (preventative, detective, or responsive.).
 With the world we live in and the near-weekly corporate breach news article, we need to bond together to focus on any and all measures to prevent incidents from occurring.